David Anspaugh: Professional career

 After earning a bachelor's degree from Indiana University Bloomington, Anspaugh moved to Aspen, Colorado, where he worked as a substitute teacher and ski instructor for several years.

 Anspaugh then enrolled in the University of Southern California (USC) School of Cinematic Arts.
 His work as an associate producer on television films led to his producing and directing Hill Street Blues.
 He followed this with directing St. Elsewhere and Miami Vice.

 Anspaugh's feature film directing debut was Hoosiers, a nostalgic sports drama about a small-town team winning the Indiana state basketball title in 1952.
 The film was nominated for two Academy Awards.
 It was named best sports film of all time by USA Today in 2015 and by ESPN's expert panel and website users in 2005.
 Hoosiers also was named to the Library of Congress' National Film Registry.

 Anspaugh's other feature-film directing credits include Fresh Horses, Rudy, Moonlight and Valentino, WiseGirls, The Game of Their Lives, and Little Red Wagon.
 He also has directed several TV movies.

 In spring 2015, Anspaugh taught a class at Indiana University in directing for film and TV.
 In 2015 and 2017, he directed plays for the Bloomington Playwrights Project.
 Anspaugh made his acting debut in the 2019 BPP production of To Quiet the Quiet, which he also directed.
 In 2017, he directed the musical Spring Awakening at Ivy Tech Bloomington.

 Personal life

 Anspaugh was born in Decatur, Indiana, to Lawrence (a portrait photographer) and Marie Anspaugh.
 He has a younger sister, Jane.

 He was married from 1974 to 1988 to cruise line sales manager Tamara Kramer.
 They have a daughter, Vanessa.
 Anspaugh married Touched by an Angel actress Roma Downey on November 24, 1995.
 The couple had a daughter, Reilly Marie, on June 3, 1996.

 In 1997, Anspaugh was diagnosed as clinically depressed and was treated at a rehabilitation clinic.
 The condition ultimately led to a breakdown of his marriage.
 Downey filed for divorce in March 1998; it was finalized later that year.

-After living in California for three decades, in June 2014 Anspaugh relocated to Bloomington, Indiana.
+After living in California for four decades, in June 2014 Anspaugh relocated to Bloomington, Indiana.